Select Page

 Advanced Methodology and Statistics Seminars (AMASS)

 Designed to enhance researchers’ abilities, there are generally two seminars offered on Thursday or during the course of the Convention.
-They are 4 hours long and limited to 40 attendees.
+They are four hours long and limited to 40 attendees.
 Participants in these courses can earn 4 continuing education credits per seminar.

-GENERAL SESSIONS Eligible for CE
+General Sessions Eligible for CE

-There are more than 200 general sessions each year competing for your attention.
-All general sessions are included with the registration fee.
-Most of the sessions are eligible for CE, with the exception of the poster sessions, Membership Panel Discussions, the Special Interest Group Meetings (SIG), and a few other sessions.
-You are eligible to earn 1 CE credit per hour of attendance.
+Most of the sessions are eligible for CE, with the exception of the poster sessions, Membership Panel Discussions, Special Interest Group Meetings (SIG), and a few other sessions (as indicated in the electronic program flipbook and PDF).

 Clinical Grand Rounds